latenitelive/meson-docs/src/nodes/README.md

 And, Storage Space is necessary to cache the files for StorageScore.

-In addition, standing and stable servers will have a higher CreditScore.
+In addition, standing and stable servers will have a higher Credit Score.

 Also, there will be some reward adjustments for servers in different regions.
 <div style="text-align:center">